danielknox/spacefinder.kent.ac.uk/_includes/pages/accessibility.md

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact IT Services:

-* Phone: <a href="tel:+441133433333" title="Call IT Services">0113 343 3333</a>
-* Web: <a target="external" href="https://it.leeds.ac.uk/it?id=contact_form">‘Contact us’ form for people who cannot log in</a> to the IT site or <a href="https://it.leeds.ac.uk/nav_to.do?uri=it?id=contact_form">choose to ‘Log an incident’ if you can log in</a>.
+* Web: <a target="external" href="digitalaccess@kent.ac.uk">Email us’</a>.

 ### Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, <a target="external" href="https://library.leeds.ac.uk/contact">contact the University Library</a>.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, <a target="external" href="https://www.kent.ac.uk/accessibility">contact Student Support and Wellbeing</a>.

 ### Enforcement procedure